 Cripley Meadow, like its neighbour Port Meadow, is an ancient flood meadow.
-It has been laid out as allotments since 1891 but, like many other sites, it became very neglected and overgrown with trees, brambles and accumulated rubbish during the last 30 years of the 20thC.
-We started reclaiming Cripley Meadow in 2005 and now have a thriving, busy site with over 250 members.
-Since 2008, after much hard work, we have turned the tide on the lack of cultivation.
-We have accommodated many new members and have managed a waiting list.
-Our continued programme of reclamation, two plot audits a year and natural turnover means we are happy to welcome new members.
-We opened our reclaimed south field with 30 plots of varying sizes in December 2011.
-We try to process plots that come available promptly so do get in touch if you are interested.
+It has been laid out as allotments since 1891 but, like many other allotment sites, it became very neglected and overgrown with trees, brambles and accumulated rubbish during the last 30 years of the 20thC.
+We started reclaiming Cripley Meadow in 2005 and now have a thriving, busy site with over 200 members.
+We have two communal heritage orchards.
+Our continued monthly programme of working party maintenance, two plot audits a year and natural turnover means we are happy to welcome new members.
+In December 2011 we reclaimed our south field with 30 plots of varying sizes.
+We have one of the largest sites in the city and always have some turnover.
+We have available plots of varying sizes so do get in touch if you are interested.
 The plots vary from small beds for beginners to large plots suitable for feeding a family.
-Annual subscriptions range from £15 to £30.We hope to make space for as many members as possible so that they too can enjoy the benefits of working with the land; fresh produce and healthy exercise.
+In 2016 we completed 6 large raised beds for those who find bending or kneeling difficult.
+These are in a small orchard area and have a dedicated shed and water Annual subscriptions range from £22.50 to £45 and all members are expected to contribute to our site maintenance with three hours work a year or pay a separate sum to cover this.We hope to make space for as many members as possible so that they too can enjoy the benefits of working with the land; fresh produce and healthy exercise.

 I am Wendy Skinner Smith and this is